SpencerDevs/wyzie-subs/README.md

 ```

 <sup>
   P.S.
 The reason the initial commit is so large is because I had to upload the entire project to this account from the sussy-code organization.
 I had to do this because the main website is hosted on private repository with a huge proxies.json file instead of env vars.
+This repo is also out of date with the main production one.
 </sup>